Is My Quote Fair?

 Contractor markup is the percentage a GC adds on top of sub costs and materials to cover overhead and profit.

 There's no single right answer — electrical pricing in Georgia varies by zip code, scope, materials, and the contractor's overhead.
 A typical job in Georgia looks like a 200A panel upgrade or targeted circuit add — not a gut rewire; totals move most with panel amperage, service drop changes, grounding upgrades, and permit/inspection fees.
-What matters is whether your specific quote lines up with what local contractors are charging for comparable work.
-MarkupAlert compares every line item in your quote against regional pricing data for your Georgia zip code and flags anything that looks inflated, so you walk into the negotiation with numbers — not a hunch.
+Is My Quote Fair? compares every line item in your quote against typical regional pricing data for your Georgia zip code and surfaces lines that appear above the typical range — so you can ask better questions and pair the comparison with quotes from at least one other licensed local contractor.
+Informational only — not professional construction or appraisal advice.